cf73/humanity/content/collections/photography_contributions/chadong-china.md

     content:
       -
         type: text
         text: "Jimmy was visiting a school in this northern province of China.
 His innate skill at achieving images in which the camera is a witness, not a participant, was aided and abetted by his wife for this happy shot.
-She was standing to Jimmy's left and had just mentioned to the kids how funny her husband looks with his totally bald head. "
+She was standing to Jimmy's left and had just mentioned to all the kids how funny her husband looks with his totally bald head. "
 collection_type: photography-contribution
 challenges:
   - democracy
 updated_by: 46c097c5-771c-49e2-b8c6-ba6009ae7172
-updated_at: 1714425703
+updated_at: 1717724982
 ---